JubyL3y/Simple-Linux-LKM-Rootkit/README.md

 # Simple-Linux-LKM-Rootkit
 A simple implementation of a kernel-level rootkit.
 Includes the functionality to intercept some system calls, as well as the functionality to change the rights of a certain process.
+The method of intercepting system calls is implemented based on the method described in the https://xcellerator.github.io/ .

 # Features
 1) Interception of systemcalls using Ftrace